epfl-ada/ada-2024-project-madayam/README.md

 ### Google Knowledge Graph

-To map the Freebase code to the ethnicities, we get an API key through google cloud to access the Google Knowledge Graph to retrieve the ethnicity names and descriptions through their Freebase code.
+To map the Freebase code to the ethnicities, we get an API key through Google Cloud to access the Google Knowledge Graph to retrieve the ethnicity names and descriptions through their Freebase code.

 ## Methods